LHS Fall Festival of Bands

 Logan High School

-Written by: LDN
+Submitted by: LDN

 An evening of marching band pageantry and excitement is on tap for area residents with the annual Fall Festival of Bands sponsored by the Logan Band Boosters.

 This year’s event features the Ohio University Marching Band and will begin at 6 p.m.
 Saturday, Oct.
 2 at Logan Chieftain Stadium.
 Admission is $5 with children 5 and younger free.

 The 2010 Fall Festival of Bands will host 12 regional marching bands and feature a pre-game show, 12 band shows and will conclude with all the bands massing on the field for trophy presentations.
 Concession stands will be open to the public.
 The Marching Chieftains are under their 23rd-year director Jeff North, assisted by Pam Price, Ben Wright and Dr. Tom Romine.

 With 110 members, the Marching Chieftains are one of the few remaining high school bands who use a military-march style, performing four halftime shows during the season.
 The Logan band is also known for its extensive, patriotic pre-game show.

 The Logan Marching Band places emphasis on local performances including ten football games, Veteran’s Day parade, Christmas parade and Memorial Day parade.

 The Chieftains have garnered top awards at out of town parades and have performed at the 1996 National Independence Day Parade in Washington, D.C., the 2000 St. Patrick’s Day Parade in New York City, the 2004 Outback Bowl Game in Tampa, Fla. and the “Share a Dream Come True” parade at Walt Disney World April 12, 2008.